 Then you’ll have the strength to go through all the landmarks…

 Portobello market is also wonderful.
-In the heart of Notting Hill (yes, the neighbourhood of the movie), after you take a photo with the blue door and browse at the travel bookshop, immerse yourself in the colours and magic of the Saturday Market.
+In the heart of Notting Hill (yes, the neighborhood of the movie), after you take a photo with the blue door and browse at the travel bookshop, immerse yourself in the colors and magic of the Saturday Market.

 Lesser known, but amazing for foodies, is Broadway market.
 Walk around farmers selling their locally grown fruits and veggies, taste cheeses, olives and breads, and stop to smell the fresh flowers.